• Line 24 (to ‘Kijkduin’) from the bus platform above the station (direct service, all day long)

 • Get off at stop Vredespaleis

-The Hague Conference for Accountability & Internet Democracy 2019+
+The Hague Conference for Accountability in the Digital Age 2019+

-Following the 2018 Summit, the IAID aims to organize the first ‘The Hague Conference for Accountability & Internet Democracy – The Internet of Values’ in H2 of 2019.
-This conference is expected to start as a two day conference open to all interested parties and individuals.
+Following the 2018 Summit, the I4ADA aims to organize the second ‘The Hague Summit for Accountability in the Digital Age – The Internet of Values’ in Q4 of 2019.
+This Summit is expected to start as a two day event open to all interested parties and individuals.
 Both speaker and attendees will represent the international multi stakeholder community.
 Interested to become a partner?
 Please contact us at: email@example.com